Why TikTok’s security risks keep raising fears

 HOW HAS TIKTOK ALREADY BEEN RESTRICTED?

-On Thursday, British authorities said they are banning TikTok on government-issued phones on security grounds, following similar moves by the European Union’s executive branch, which temporarily banned TikTok from employee phones.
-Denmark and Canada have also announced efforts to block it on government-issued phones.
+Authorities in North America, Europe and Asia-Pacific have banned the TikTok app, mostly on government-issued phones or devices used for official business, citing cybersecurity concerns.
+Last week Britain imposed a government phone ban while New Zealand restricted lawmakers and other workers in its Parliament from having it on their phones.

+The European Union’s three main institutions, the executive Commission, Parliament and Council, have ordered staffers to remove it from their work phones.
+So has Denmark’s defense ministry.
+The Canadian government said its ban includes blocking civil servants from downloading the app in the future.
+Norway and Netherlands warned this week against installing TikTok on government devices.

-Last month, the White House said it would give U.S. federal agencies 30 days to delete TikTok from all government-issued mobile devices.
+The White House ordered U.S. federal agencies to delete TikTok from all government-issued mobile devices.
 Congress, the U.S. armed forces and more than half of U.S. states had already banned the app.

 WHAT DOES TIKTOK SAY?